The Holy Words of the Righteous Rabbi Eliezer Berland in Kiryat Gat

-"It is written in the Gemara (Yerushalmi Ma'aser Sheni) that all the daughters of Tzipori would always observe Shabbat in Jerusalem; they never observed Shabbat in Tzipori.
-On the eve of Shabbat, before lighting candles, they would recite the Ineffable Name and arrive directly in Jerusalem.
-Every morning, they would come for the Vatikin prayer in Jerusalem in the Holy of Holies.
-They would pray in the Holy of Holies, for the woman will ultimately become the High Priest.
-Every modest woman will be the High Priest.
-Every woman is destined to be a High Priest, like Yael who smote Sisera's head."
+"It is written in the Gemara (Yerushalmi, Maaser Sheni) that all the daughters of Tzippori would always spend Shabbat in Jerusalem; they never spent Shabbat in Tzippori.
+On Erev Shabbat, before lighting the candles, they would pronounce the Explicit Name and arrive directly in Jerusalem.
+Every morning, they would also arrive for the Vatikin prayer in Jerusalem, in the Holy of Holies.
+They would pray in the Holy of Holies, because a woman will ultimately be the High Priest.
+Every woman who is modest will be the High Priest.
+Every woman is destined to be a High Priest, like Yael who crushed the head of Sisera."

-""And Hashem remembered Sarah as He had said, and Hashem did for Sarah as He had spoken" (Genesis 21:1), Hashem remembers.
-It is written in the Book of Ruth, "And Boaz took Ruth, and she became his wife, and he came to her, and Hashem granted her conception, and she bore a son" (Ruth 4:13), for the conception was from Hashem.
-A woman should be remembered by Hashem, not by a man, like Rabbi Zeira.
-From today, every woman is remembered directly by Hashem, all the barren women are remembered.
-Like in Egypt, when Amram divorced Yocheved at the age of 130, because before the age of 130 one should not divorce, then Miriam came and immediately caused Amram to return to her mother.
-Miriam asked Yocheved, why did father divorce you?
-Amram divorced Yocheved because of the decree, "And Pharaoh commanded all his people, saying, Every son that is born you shall cast into the river, and every daughter you shall save alive" (Exodus 1:22)."
+"'And Hashem remembered Sarah as He had said, and Hashem did for Sarah as He had spoken' (Genesis 21:1).
+Hashem remembers.
+It is written in the Scroll of Ruth, 'So Boaz took Ruth, and she became his wife, and he went in to her, and Hashem granted her conception, and she bore a son' (Ruth 4:13), because the conception was from Hashem.
+A woman must be blessed with children from Hashem, not from a human being, like Rabbi Zeira.
+From today, every woman is blessed with children directly from Hashem; all the barren ones are blessed with children.
+Just as in Egypt, where Amram divorced Yocheved at the age of 130, because before the age of 130 it is forbidden to divorce, so Miriam came and immediately caused Amram to return to her mother.
+Miriam asked Yocheved, 'Why did Father divorce you?'
+Amram had divorced Yocheved because of the decree, 'And Pharaoh commanded all his people, saying, Every son that is born ye shall cast into the river, and every daughter ye shall save alive' (Exodus 1:22)."

 Subscribe to Our Newsletter